ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Mixing Up Authorization Servers {#security-mixup}

-If a client instance is able to work with multiple AS's simultaneously, it is more possible for an attacker to add a compromised AS to the client instance's configuration and cause the client software to start a request at the compromised AS.
+If a client instance is able to work with multiple AS's simultaneously, it is possible for an attacker to add a compromised AS to the client instance's configuration and cause the client software to start a request at the compromised AS.
 This AS could then proxy the client's request to a valid AS in order to attempt to get the resource owner to approve access for